 - Social Justice Grant for Study Abroad – Open to all with a preference given to study in Africa, Asia, Central and Eastern Europe, and Latin America.
 Applicant must demonstrate an interest in utilizing study abroad to grow his/her social justice commitment.
 Use this PDF for more information.
 Use this PDF for more information on the Social Justice Grant for Study Abroad.

 The Fund for Education Abroad – applications due online in the period mid-November 2021-mid-January, 2022 for travel summer 2022, fall 2022 and spring 2023.
 FEA offers MANY scholarships – e.g., one just for college athletes.
 FEA prefers groups under-represented in study abroad (minority, first generation, athletes, LGBTQ, etc.), financial need, and studying in a non-English speaking setting.
 But you need not have all of these characteristics to apply.
 Four weeks minimum travel length.

-The Gilman Scholarship – applications due online October 5, 2021 for travel in spring 2022, summer 2022, fall 2022, or academic year 2022-2023.
+The Gilman Scholarship – applications due online March 1, 2022 for travel in summer 2022, fall 2022, academic year 2022-2023, and Spring 2023.
 Must be eligible for Pell Grant to apply.
 Restated: If you receive a Pell grant you should apply!
 Approximately 1 in 3 students receives an award.
 Prefers financial need, unusual destinations, and under-represented students.